Tayyabsami1/SDA-Group-Project-/README.md

 # SDA-Group-Project-
-It is a repository to submit our SDA project work
+We aim to develop a comprehensive weather app as part of our SDA project, meeting all project requirements.
-I am hassnain along with my group members, working on this project.
+This platform serves as our designated repository for submitting our project work.
 ## Features
 Searching
 -